 jinni – djinni – genius – genie

 jinn – djinn – genii – genies

 In another story from Arabian Nights a fisherman actually discovers this brass vessel and opens it.
-Guess what pops out?
-A big evil marid jinni named Asmodeus!
-After being trapped for 400 years, Asmo wasn’t in the greatest of moods.
+A gigantic evil jinni named Asmodeus immediately pops out.
+After being trapped for 400 years, Asmodeus wasn’t in the greatest of moods.
 He reveals he has long contemplated how to reward/punish the one who freed him from his prison.
 One of his ideas was to grant this person three wishes.
-Instead, though, he lets the fisherman choose how he will be killed, which isn’t nearly as polite as it sounds.
-Still, the jinni mentioned wishes, and this seems to be the earliest specific reference to three wishes being granted by a freed genie.
+(Instead, he lets the fisherman choose how he will be killed.)
+This seems to be the earliest specific reference to three wishes being granted by a freed genie.

-It’s the tale of Aladdin that really sets the genie in the lamp story in place.
-Aladdin is recruited by a sorcerer to retrieve an oil lamp from a magic cave filled with traps.
-The sorcerer gives Aladdin a magic ring that’s supposed to protect him in this cave.
-Far into his journey, Aladdin starts to fret and rubs his hands together like an old worrywart.
-A genie pops out of the ring and whisks Aladdin back home, magic lamp in tow.
+Back to Aladdin.
+In the original tale, Aladdin is recruited by a sorcerer to retrieve an oil lamp from a magic cave filled with traps.
+The sorcerer gives Aladdin a ring that’s supposed to protect him in this cave.
+Far into his journey, Aladdin starts to fret and rubs his hands together.
+A genie pops out of the ring and whisks Aladdin back home, oil lamp in tow.
 Aladdin’s mother sees the lamp is dirty and decides to clean it.
-Rub rub rub, another genie appears, and this one is bound to do the bidding of whoever holds the lamp.
+Rub rub rub, another more powerful genie appears, this one bound to do the bidding of whoever holds the lamp.
 Aladdin becomes rich and powerful, the sorcerer comes back to stir up trouble, people die, other people live happily ever after, so on and so on.
-The wish granting genie tale was out of the bottle, and 18th century Europe loved it more than Harry Potter.